 About Your Dogs Hair

 Your dog’s hair grows in a 3-phase cycle.
 Lets call the first portion the anagen phase.
-In the anagen phase, the hair does its most rapid growing.
-Once it has almost reached its full length, it enters a very short catogen phase during which time hair growth is ending.
-Then it enters its telogen phase when no growth occurs at all and during which, as time goes by, shedding occurs.
+In the anagen phase, the individual hair does its most rapid growing.
+Once it has almost reached its full length, it enters a very short catogen phase during which time hair growth slowly ends.
+Then it enters its telogen or resting phase when no growth occurs at all and during which, as time goes by, shedding occurs.
 Others, including Wikipedia, describe the phases of hair growth and loss a bit differently.
 Despite years of research efforts on hair and hair growth, we still do not understand much about the intricacies of the hair growth cycle.
 In some dogs, the first two parts of the cycle last a very long time (over a year), in high-shedders they are much shorter (a month or so).
 This determines the rate at which your dog sheds.
 We used to assume that the hair that you find in the comb was mostly from follicles in the telogen (resting) phase.
-But we now think that this is the hair that is being replace as new hair is formed.
+But we now think that this is the hair that is being replace as new hair is being formed.
 So stimulating hair growth in your dog may actually make the problem worse.
-We do not understand why the hair loosens up on your pet at that point.
-But it is probably not because the new hair is forcing the old one out.
+We do not understand why the hair roots loosens up on your pet at that point.
+But it is probably not because a new hair is forcing the old one out.

 If you adopt a mixed breed dog and shedding is important to you, adopt one with a curly or long hair coat or one that you know is a cross with one of the low-shed breeds.
 The trade off that dogs with this type of hair coat need more grooming and suffer more in hot weather.

-These arctic breeds have retained this wild shed pattern best.
-They generally do their shedding in one or two short spurts during the year in the spring and fall.
+These arctic breeds have retained this wild seasonal shed pattern best.
+They generally do their shedding in one or two short spurts during the year – often in the spring and fall.
 That predisposes these breeds to a special hair coat problem, Alopecia X.

 Is Normal Shedding The Same As Hair Loss?

 Hair loss is different than shedding.
 The only thing the two have in common is that hair is missing.
-The most common cause of hair loss in dogs and cats is scratching and chewing due to flea infestations or allergies or both. ( read here & here) When a dog sheds, a new hair is growing it the hair follicle to replace it.
-When a dog suffers from hair loss due to some form of sickness, no new hair grows or it grows very slowly.
-In another form of hair loss caused by a sluggish thyroid gland, hair is replaced to infrequently and individual hairs stay on the pet so long, that they literally wear out.
+The most common cause of hair loss in dogs and cats is scratching and chewing due to flea infestations or allergies or both. ( read here & here) When a dog sheds normally, a new hair is growing it the hair follicle waiting to replace it.
+When a dog suffers from hair loss due to some form of illness or hormonal imbalance, no new hair grows or hair growth is slower than it should.
+In one form of hair loss caused by a sluggish thyroid gland (hypothyroidism), hair is replaced to infrequently and individual hairs stay on the pet so long, that they literally wear out.
 This is why black coats in dogs with this problem sometimes appear reddish brown.
 Black cats with a variety of chronic health issues sometimes turn reddish brown as well.
 But no one has reported that their color change is related to slower hair replacement.
-Dogs that have hair loss on areas that rub allot – like their sides, hind legs and tail have this or a similar problem.
+Dogs that have hair loss on areas that rub a lot (their sides [flanks], hind legs and tail) sometimes have a slow hair replacement problem as well.

 What Steps Can I Take That Might Make My Dog Shed Less?

-Your pet’s hair must be replace on a regular basis for it to have a natural coat.
-Hair wears out , so new hairs in anagen must be produced.
+Your pet’s hair must be replace on a regular basis for it to retain a natural lustrous coat.
+Hair wears out.
+So new hairs in anagen need to be continually produced.
 The best we can hope for is to synchronize anagen to one or two short periods of the year as occurred in your pet’s wild ancestors.

 It appears that the more natural sun light your dog is exposed to, the more likely it is to shed in one or two discrete periods.
-This may not be the case in your pet – but it is worth a try.
-Seasonal changes in all animals are due to changes in the length of the day, not to changes in the weather.
+This might not be the case in your particular dog – but it is worth a try.
+Seasonal changes in all animals are due to changes in the length of daylight, not to changes in the weather.

-We know that the Nordic Breeds, that have retained more of the normal seasonal shedding pattern still shed in response to the melatonin levels in their blood.
-We do not know if other dogs no longer produces enough melatonin in those amounts or if the pet’s hair has lost it’s ability to respond to melatonin.
-In certain situations , melatonin administration cures hair loss in Nordic Breeds. (ref) The problem is that melatonin levels pulse in the body.
+We know that the Nordic breeds, that have retained more of their normal seasonal shedding pattern still shed in response to the melatonin level in their bodies.
+We do not know if other dog breeds no longer produces enough melatonin in those amounts or if the pet’s hair has lost it’s ability to respond to melatonin.
+In certain situations, melatonin administration cures hair loss in Nordic breeds. ( read here ) The problem is that melatonin levels naturally pulse in the body.
 So just giving a supplement does not duplicate what naturally occurs.
-Melatonin supplements for hair loss or shedding have not been given long enough for me to recommend any specific dose.
+Melatonin supplements for hair loss or shedding have not been studied closely enough for me to recommend any specific dose.

-A good diet minimizes shedding.
+A nutritionally balanced diet minimizes shedding.
 Be sure the pet food you feed contains adequate levels of protein, fats, vitamins and minerals.
 Most nationally marketed brands do.
-But if your pet receives a large portion of it’s diet in table scraps, try cutting the amount down.
+But if your pet receives a large portion of it’s diet in table scraps, try cutting down on the amount of leftovers.

 Stuff Sold In Stores & Online To Stop Shedding

-The body washes, fatty acid and vitamin sprays you can buy, only manage to moisturize your pet’s skin with the oils they contain.
+The body washes, fatty acid and vitamin sprays you can purchase at best moisturize your pet’s skin with the oils they contain.
 If dry skin is a part of the problem they can be helpful.
 They do not affect hair shafts, hair growth or help with shedding.
-I do not believe that these oral coat supplements of vitamins, fatty acids and other nutrients do not help a dog that is already receiving a good diet; but you are welcome to try them.
+I do not believe that these oral coat supplements containing vitamins, fatty acids and other nutrients help the majority of dogs that are already receiving a good diet; but you are welcome to try them.

-We have no real scientific evidence that Omega-3 fatty acid- containing products really reduce shedding.
+We have very little scientific evidence that Omega-3 fatty acid-containing products really reduce shedding either.
 But some people think they do.
-They seem to have so many other positive benefits to health that you may wish to try them for your pet.
+They seem to have so many other positive benefits to health that you might wish to give them to your dog.

-Brushing your pet frequently with the proper comb will remove the problem of hair around the house.
+Brushing your pet frequently with a proper comb will remove the problem of hair around the house.
 This is the low-tech solution and most dogs enjoy a brushing.
-I find it best if I use a comb which has teeth embedded in a rubber backing (slicker comb).
+I find it best when I use a comb which has its wire teeth embedded in a rubber backing (slicker comb).
 Many that are sold in big box pet stores have their teeth too widely spaced.
 There is a proper tooth spacing and length for each different size dog and different type of hair coat.
 Consult a groomer.

 Good General Health

 Pets in good general health often shed less than those that are not.
 Anything that makes your pet scratch will increase the amount of hair you find around the house.
-The most common causes are fleas and allergies ; but a general health screening by your veterinarian is always a wise choice.
+As I mentioned, the most common causes are fleas and allergies .
+A general health blood screening ordered by your veterinarian is always a wise choice.